project-gemmi/gemmi/docs/cell.rst

   >>> aniso.elements_voigt()  # (u11, u22, u33, u23, u13, u12)
   [0.103, 0.156, 0.156, 0.0, 0.0, 0.0]

-SMat33 provides about a dozen of methods, including calculations of eigenvalues and eigenvectors.
+SMat33 provides about a dozen methods, including calculations of eigenvalues and eigenvectors.
-(This documentation is not complete yet).
+(This documentation is not complete yet.)

 .. doctest::